shakelab/demos/README.md

-# tests
-Testing code for ShakeLab
+# Testing Code for ShakeLab